Content Management 101: Conversations in REM with Tracy McManus

 Content optimizations vary by each retailer

-On top of this, each retailer has its own requirements and best practice optimizations for product content that can impact your success.
+It’s important to keep in mind that each retailer has its own requirements and best practice optimizations for product content that can impact your success.
 For instance, Amazon content will benefit from 4 or more images meeting specific requirements, 3 or more bullet points, and titles up to 200 characters.

 Because each retailer requires a unique product listing from the other, and products are often optimized for seasonality or other changes, managing any variations and changes from the version of truth and monitoring how much content changes impact your revenue can help you fine-tune optimizations to maximize your ecommerce profitability.